dappforce/subsocial-parachain/pallets/domains/README.md

 by the user.

 The domains record system allows any dotsama domain to have a key-value pairs of metadata attached to it.
-There is no restrictions on what value should be stored in what key, However we have a list of defined key schema to be interpreted by clients.
+There is no restrictions on what value should be stored in what key, however we have a list of defined key schema to be interpreted by clients.